 (B,L,D)

 Sail east on the Columbia River, which forms the border between Washington and Oregon.
 Deepening canyons signify the beginning of the 100-mile stretch called the Columbia River Gorge.
 Begin exploration of the Gorge with visits to Bonneville Lock and Dam and Beacon Rock.
-Hike within sight of one of the Gorge’s myriad waterfalls, including Multnomah Falls, one of the highest in the U.S. The ship continues on to Hood River, where you’ll tour a family farm and samle local fruit with spectacular views of Mount Hood and Mount Adams as a backdrop.
+Hike within sight of one of the Gorge’s myriad waterfalls, including Multnomah Falls, one of the highest in the U.S. Continue through the Gorge to Hood River where we'll visit the Western Antique Aeroplane & Automobile Museum (WAAAM), home to one of the largest collections of still-functioning antique cars and planes in the country.
 End the day with a tour of a local vineyard and a tasting of their award-winning wines.

 (B,L,D)